A phone call can crash you faster than a walk. Thinking costs energy in Long Covid and understanding that changes everything

 Vascular inflammation, often exacerbated by COVID-19, leads to blood vessel irritation and swelling, impairing normal flow.
 This condition can result in sticky blood and microclots, contributing to symptoms like fatigue, brain fog, and chest pain.
 Effective treatments, including anti-inflammatories and blood thinners, are available for managing these issues.

-The Yellow Card System and Vaccine Side Effects: A Balanced Look at a Sensitive Topic
+The Yellow Card Vaccine Side Effects: A Balanced Look at Safety and Reporting

 Vaccines play a crucial role in public health but can have side effects, particularly evident during the COVID-19 vaccine rollout.
 The UK’s Yellow Card Scheme monitors adverse reactions, highlighting its importance in safety transparency while facing issues like underreporting and accountability.
 Improvements are needed for better support and understanding for those affected.